Sudhan-Dahake/Optical-Character-Recognition/README.md

 The model is trained using gradient descent.
 The loss function used is categorical cross-entropy.
 The training process involves the following steps:
 1. **Initialization**: Randomly initialize the weights and biases.
 2. **Forward Propagation**: Compute the activations for each layer.
-3. **Backward Propagation**: Compute the gradients of the loss with respect to the weights and biases.
+3. **Backward Propagation**: Compute the gradients of the parameters (weights and biases) with respect to the loss.
 4. **Parameter Update**: Update the weights and biases using the computed gradients.

 ## Usage